steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/VST+Module+Architecture/ModuleInfo-JSON.md

 ## SDK

-The VST SDK contains a command-line utility to create and validate the moduleinfo.json file from a VST plug-in.
+The VST SDK contains a command-line utility called moduleinfotool in order to create and validate the moduleinfo.json file from a VST plug-in.
 See **public.sdk/vst-utilities/moduleinfotool/**.

 The moduleinfotool uses the ModuleInfoLib which can be used by hosts to read and parse the moduleinfo.json file.